jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 />

 With so much selection, it's easy to get caught up in the flavors alone, but K-Town engages all five senses.
-It’s the full experience: TVs streaming K-pop while you eat, piles of striped _chamwae_ melons in the markets, snatches of Korean conversation.
-This isn’t the kind of place you want to rush through.
+It's the full experience: TVs streaming K-pop while you eat, piles of striped _chamwae_ melons in the markets, snatches of Korean conversation.
+This isn't the kind of place you want to rush through.
 Take your time.
 Browse the comics, _manhwa_, at World of Life Books.
 Party at a Korean karaoke bar.
 Relax at a 24/7 Korean sauna.